terryekoe/qolabb/retrospective/README.md

 On the other hand, I also experienced the reverse situation during the CDSP projects with **MIT Emerging Talent** (the program for which I am currently building this project).
 Due to personal reasons, I couldn't contribute fully, which forced a few colleagues to carry the project.
 This made me realize that uneven participation is not just about fairness—it actively impedes learning opportunities and meaningful collaboration for everyone involved.

 **The Solution:**
-Qolabb aims to solve this by using data science to:
+Qolabb aims to solve this by building a web application that leverages data science to:
 *   **Track individual contributions** transparently.
 *   **Visualize engagement** to hold members accountable.
 *   **Ensure that grades and recognition reflect actual effort.**